ihavemadefire/simple_shell/README.md

 **Simple Shell** is a UNIX command interpreter that reads commands from standard input and executes them.

-## Installation :computer:
+## Installation :floppy_disk:
 To install **Simple Shell** clone this repository into your local file directory and run

 `gcc *.c -o shell`

 This will compile the source code into an executable file named "shell".
-It can be invoked by calling the executable at the command line as follows:

-`userPS1 $./shell`

-## Invocation and Usage :floppy_disk:
+## Invocation and Usage :computer:
 Once installed and compiled, **Simple Shell** can be invoked either interactively or non-interactively.

 ### Interactively